-Keep proper footing and balance at ali times 15.
-MAINTAIN TOOLS WITH CARE
+Keep proper footing and balance at all times.

+15. MAINTAIN TOOLS WITH CARE

-Keep tools sharp and clean for best and safest performances Follow instructions for lubricating and changing accessories
+Keep tools sharp and clean for best and safest performances.
+Follow instructions for lubricating and changing accessories.

-16. DISCONNECT TOOLS before servicing; when changing accessories such as blades, bits, cutters, etc
+16. DISCONNECT TOOLS before servicing; when changing accessories such as blades, bits, cutters, etc.

-17. AVOID ACCIDENTAL STARTING Make sure switch is in 'OFF" position before plugging in.

-18. USE RECOMMENDED ACCESSORIES

-Consult the owner's manual for recommended accessories.
+- 17. AVOID ACCIDENTAL STARTING Make sure switch is in "OFF" position before plugging in. - 18.
+USE RECOMMENDED ACCESSORIES Consult the owner's manual for recommended accessories.
 Follow the instructions that accompany the accessories.
-The use of improper accessories may cause hazards bo not store materials above of hear the tool such that it is necessary to stand on the tool to reach them.
+The use of improper accessories may cause hazards.